Grax32/Grax32.github.io/2013/04/announcing-hypermapper-release-05.md

+---
+layout: pages
+permalink: /2013/04/announcing-hypermapper-release-05.html
-Grax Coding: Announcing fFastMapper release 0.5
+title: Announcing fFastMapper release 0.5
+---

-(Sorry for any confusion. &nbsp;The name HyperMapper is trademarked by another organization, so I had to change it).<br />
+(Sorry for any confusion.
+The name HyperMapper is trademarked by another organization, so I had to change it).<br />
 <br />
 fFastMapper&nbsp;is ready and available via NuGet. <br />
 <br />